Akshu24Tech/repo-guardian/README.md

 # Repo Guardian

-An agentic code reviewer built with **Google ADK 2.0**.
+An agentic code reviewer built with **Google ADK**.
 Point it at a diff and it reviews the change against a written spec, screens it for security risks **before** any LLM reasoning, writes a plain-English summary, and returns one of four verdicts — never auto-approving anything dangerous.